Psittacosis (Ornithosis, Parrot Fever)

 The symptoms of psittacosis may include fever, headache, rash, loss of appetite, vomiting, neck and back pain, muscle aches, chills, fatigue, upper and lower respiratory symptoms and cough.
 In severe cases, extensive pneumonia may develop and be fatal (rarely).
-The symptoms commonly start 10 days after exposure to the blood, tissues, feathers, or droppings of infected birds, but the onset can range from 4 to 15 days or longer.
+The symptoms commonly start 4 to 14 days after exposure to the blood, tissues, feathers, or droppings of infected birds.
 Birds can appear diseased or seemingly healthy and can shed the agent for weeks or months.

 You get Psittacosis from handling the blood, tissues, feathers, and wastes from infected birds.
 This might occur in pet shops, zoos, and slaughter houses.
 Infected birds could be obviously sick or apparently healthy.
 You can also get it indirectly by breathing in dust particles from the dried droppings of infected birds.
 Person-to-person spread is very rare.

 Most diagnoses are established by clinical presentation and positive antibodies against C. psittaci in paired sera.
 Your physician can order these tests.

 Medications can be prescribed by a doctor to treat psittacosis.
 Tetracyclines are the treatment of choice.There are no vaccines available.
 Infection does not provide permanent immunity to this disease.